moebrowne/bash-option-parser/README.md

 ### `OPT_FILE_CREATE_IF_MISSING`

-Whether the option file should be created if when we try and write to the option file it does not exist
+Whether the option file should be created if when we try and write to the option file it does not exist.
+Defaults to `true`

 ### `OPT_PERSIST_CHANGES`

 Whether requests to change or add options are made the changes should be committed to the option file.
+Defaults to `true`

 ## Option File Format